akatriel/zomato_dart/README.md

 ## Usage:
 A user key must be provided to initialize the ZomatoDart object.
-Convenience methods are used to await Futures of the corresponding model:
+Convenience methods are used to fetch responses and await Futures of the corresponding model:
 <pre>
 await ZomatoDart(<i>userKey</i>).<i>convenienceMethod</i>()
 </pre>